poridhiEng/poridhi-labs/Poridhi Labs/Github Action Labs/Self-Hosted-Runner-k8s/README.md

 ```
 **Purpose**: Specifies the base image.

-- `debian:bookworm-slim` is a lightweight version of the Debian Bookworm operating system, minimizing unnecessary components for a smaller, faster image.
+- `debian:bookworm-slim`: Used to minimizing unnecessary components for a smaller, faster image.

 ### **Arguments and Environment Variables**
 ```dockerfile